 Till the bridge you will need be form’d, till the ductile anchor hold,

 Till the gossamer thread you fling catch somewhere, O my soul.

 Read by Peter Yearsley.

 This article was posted on Sunday, March 15th, 2015 at 3:55 pm and is filed under Countries & Cultures, England, English, Languages, MP3's, MP3's of Poems, Poems, Poems about Life, Poems about Spiders, Poetry, Poets, Recordings, Recordings of Poems, USA, Walt Whitman.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply